-The rear panel of the computer accommodates a cable lock so that the computer can be physically secured to a work area.
+The rear panel of the chassis can accommodate a cable lock accessory that allows the computer to be physically secured to a work area.

-For illustrated instructions, please see the Hardware Reference Guide on the Reference Library CD or on the Compaq Documentation Library CD.
+For illustrated instructions, please see the Hardware Reference Guide on the Documentation Library CD.

 3.4.9 Fingerprint Identification Technology